Rushabh-Kavaiya/In-process-defect-monitoring-Using-Computer-Vision-for-FDM-Additive-Manufacturing/README.md

 ## Overview
 This repository contains files and results from the thesis research on fine-tuning object detection models for FDM additive manufacturing.
 The structure is divided into three main sections:

-1. **Final Model and Python Code for Local Run** – Contains the final implementation and trained models.
+1. **Final Model and Python Code for Local Run** – Contains the final implementation and trained model (See their respective **ReadMe.md** files inside folder).
-2. **ML Algorithm Comparison** – Stores performance comparisons of different models.
+2. **ML Algorithm Comparison** – Stores performance comparisons of different models .pynb file where we can see all training code and result inside it.
 3. **YOLO Fine-Tuning** – Includes fine-tuning experiments on small and large datasets.

+**Refer inside the thesis folder for the High-Level File Organization Chart.**
 ---

 ## 1. Final Model and Python Code for Local Run
 This section includes all necessary files to execute the final trained model locally.
+To run our model locally, only this folder is required; the rest are experiments and comparisons.

 ### **Python Code for Locally Run**
 - `V11s/`